 Dr. Avik Kabessa (Chairman)

 Dr. Avik Kabessa is the pre-eminent leader of the New York City livery industry.
 His tireless efforts to ensure that the livery industry has thrived through both good and bad economic times has lead Dr. Kabessa to become to voice of the most important sector of the private transportation network in the City of New York.
 He was confirmed by Governor David Paterson to serve on the Livery Fund Board and elected by the Board of Directors to be its Chairman.
 Dr. Kabessa has over 25 years of hands on experience in the for-hire transportation business.
 He was instrumental convincing the New York State Legislature of the need to solve the decades old dilemma of whether to provide livery drivers with workers compensation benefits and was a key figure in drafting the legislation that ultimately became Article 6-G of the Executive Law (the "Livery Fund Law").
 In addition to serving as Chairman of the NYILDBF, Dr. Kabessa is also the CEO of Carmel Car and Limousine Service.
 Carmel has been one of the leading providers in ground transportation services in New York City for over 25 years.
+Dr. Kabessa's vast knowledge of the for-hire vehicle industry in New York provides the Fund with unparalleled experience in the industry that the Livery Fund serves.

 Alan Plafker (Treasurer)

 Alan Plafker was nominated to serve on the Livery Fund Board by the New York State President of the Senate.
 He is Vice President of Garber Atlas Fries and Associates, in Oceanside, NY.
 He has been active in the Insurance business over40 years and has served the industry in many capacities, most recently as President of the NY Professional Insurance Agents Association (PIA), where he continues to be an active member of the board.
 Over the years, he has served in many other insurance industry leadership positions, committees, and Agent Councils.
 He is also on t the board of directors of a public company, and has commercial lending certifications and experience in the financial industry.
 He is a licensed Insurance Broker and Agent in multiple states, and completed the requirements to earn the designations Certified Insurance Counselor (CIC) and Certified Professional Insurance Agent (CPIA).
 He started his insurance career in 1978 with the family business at Industrial Brokerage Corp. in Lynbrook, NY.
 He graduated from Adelphi University in 1980 with a degree in business administration.
+Mr. Plafker's knowledge of the insurance industry provides the Fund with the well needed experience in this field.

 James Conigliaro, Sr. (Vice Chair)